njain1985/Kuma-Service-Mesh-Observability/app/README.md

 ### Build the Frontend docker image with the New Relic Browser (RUM) Agent baked in

-- First, enter the app directory in this cloned repo via terminal or command line.
+- First, cd "app" directory in this cloned repo via terminal or command line.

+- Now, "cd dist"

-- Next, "cd dist" and vim or vi  or nano index.html
+- Now, vim or nano index.html

 - Notice the HTML comment on line 8, replace it with the new relic browser script <!-- -->